GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/README.md

 # Support for System Build

-The remainder of this repository provides the ability to build the BVS including source code (`source`); specifications (`specs`); hardware sketches and schematics (`hardware`); documentation of the build environment (`developer-documents`); the top-level `Makefile` and related files (`burn_to_flash.sh`, `startup.gdb`); and `.git*` files.
+The remainder of this repository provides the ability to build the BVS including source code [source](source); specifications [specs](specs);
+hardware sketches and schematics [hardware](hardware); documentation of the build environment [developer-documents](developer-documents);
+the top-level [`Makefile`](Makefile) and related files (`burn_to_flash.sh`, `startup.gdb`); and `.git*` files.

 In addition, there is one other source directory for a component that is not part of the BVS per se, but is part of the test environment.
-The `http-log-listener` directory has the source code for a software component that runs on a separate dedicated server that shares the test environment’s LAN with the BVS Smart Ballot Box systems.
+The [http-log-listener](http-log-listener) directory has the source code for a software component that runs on a separate dedicated server that shares the test environment’s LAN with the BVS Smart Ballot Box systems.
 The logging software’s purpose is to receive log data sent by each Smart Ballot Box.
 Such log consolidation is an important convenience for the operators of the test environment to be able to view the activity occuring on the Smart Ballot Box units as the testers interact with them.

 This repository also contains submodules for dependencies that we manage in other git repositories: